Honors in Psychology

 Current juniors who are interested in participating in Psychology Honors submit their applications in Spring Quarter.
 Applications are evaluated based on the following criteria:

-- An overall GPA of 3.5 is required, and many invited students will have substantially higher GPA's.
+- An overall GPA of 3.5 is required, and many invited students will have

 - Previous research experience.
 Completion of PSYCH 205—Research Methods is required.
 Completion of PSYCH 397 or PSYCH 399 is highly recommended but not required.